- 4 types of biomolecules and their functions

 Functional groups of different types of biomolecules are specific groups (moieties) of atoms within molecules that are responsible for the characteristic chemical reactions of those molecules.

-These functional groups include such groups as hydroxyl, carbonyl, carboxyl, amino, sulfhydryl, and phosphate groups.
+The basic functional groups of biomolecules include such groups as hydroxyl, carbonyl, carboxyl, amino, sulfhydryl, and phosphate groups.

 Many biomolecules have more than one functional group.